EanNewton/Awesome-Reading-List/README.md

 <!-- description -->

 Articles, blog posts, web apps, videos, and other tidbits of STEM related awesomeness that can be read over a lunch break.
-Curated and opinionated.
+Curated and opinionated, I have and continue to add things over time when I find them particularly useful, unique, or entertaining.
 Never stop learning.

 </div>